-This section examines the performance impact of wrongpath memory references on a processor that implements runahead execution [7], [18].
-Runahead execution is a speculation technique that utilizes the idle cycles due to L2 cache misses to perform preexecution in order to generate long-latency prefetches.
-A runahead execution processor initiates speculative processing if the oldest instruction in the instruction window is an L2 miss and preexecutes the instruction stream until the L2 miss is satisfied.
-During this speculative processing mode, called runahead mode [18], the processor may mispredict a branch and may remain on the wrong path of the program for a long time since the mispredicted branch may be datadependent on the pending L2 miss.
-Due to the existence of these unresolvable mispredicted branches (called divergence points in [18]), it is possible that a runahead processor spends more time on the wrong-path than a traditional outof-order processor.
+This section examines the performance impact of wrong-path memory references on a processor that implements runahead execution [7, 17].
+Runahead execution is a speculation technique that utilizes the idle cycles due to L2 cache misses to perform pre-execution in order to generate long-latency prefetches.
+A runahead execution processor initiates speculative processing if the oldest instruction in the instruction window is an L2 miss and pre-executes the instruction stream until the L2 miss is complete.
+During this speculative processing mode, called runahead mode [17], the processor may mispredict a branch and may remain on the wrong program path for a long time, since the mispredicted branch may be data-dependent on the L2 miss, which has not been completed yet.
+Due to the existence of these unresolvable mispredicted branches (called divergence points in [17]), it is possible that a runahead processor spends more time on the wrong-path than a traditional out-of-order processor.
 Therefore, the performance impact of wrong-path memory references may be larger on a runahead processor than on a traditional processor.
-As runahead execution has been shown to be a cost efficient and effective prefetching mechanism used to approximate the memory latency tolerance of a large instruction window [5], [8], we would like to examine and understand the effects of wrong-path memory references on the performance of a runahead processor.
-We model runahead execution as described in [18] on our baseline processor described in Section 3.
+As runahead execution has been shown to be a very effective prefetching mechanism used to approximate the memory latency tolerance of a large instruction window [5, 8], we would like to examine and understand the effects of wrong-path memory references on the performance of a runahead processor.
+We model runahead execution as described by Mutlu et al. [17] on our baseline processor described in Section 2.